Top Swiss athletes hedge their bets with dual training

 From there, if they drop out to train full-time, they will have something to fall back on.
 Or, they can continue with years three and four of vocational training and earn a full-fledged diploma as commercial assistants, all while continuing to train.

 The original offering, which involves a more even split between the playing field and classroom, still exists for athletes not training at the same intensity level.
 The Vinto programme turns 15 this year, and the hockey academy spin-off has existed for three years.
-Two other athletes – a rower and a wheelchair basketball player – have also chosen the academy model so they can practice as much as possible.
+Two other athletes – a rower and a wheelchair basketball player – have also chosen the academy model so they can practise sports as much as possible.

 “Athletes used to be able to be at the top of their game by training a few times a week,” points out Mike Slongo, an athletic trainer for the EVZ.
 “But today we always want more, faster and better.
 We couldn’t combine everything under the structure we had designed, so we had to optimise it.”